Time-varying Graph Learning Under Structured Temporal Priors: ADMM based algorithm

-In summary, our algorithm can be implemented in a distributed fashion since $\mathbf{W},\mathbf{Z}$ and $\mathbf{U}$ can all be updated in parallel.
+In summary, our algorithm can be implemented in a distributed fashion since the columns of $\mathbf{W},\mathbf{Z}$ and $\mathbf{U}$ can all be updated in parallel.
 The global convergence is also guaranteed by ADMM framework since \eqref{TSGL-basic formulation} is a convex problem.
-Furthermore, the stopping criterion is that the primal and dual residuals are both below the tolerance.
-The details are referred in \cite{boyd2011distributed}.
+Furthermore, the stopping criterion is that the primal and dual residuals are both below a given tolerance.
+More details can be referred in \cite{boyd2011distributed}.